-These books are written from the conviction that there can be few places more interesting than a newsroom.
-But I might be wrong because all round the world newsrooms seem to be heading for extinction.
+These books are written from the conviction that there can be few places more interesting than a newsroom but I might be wrong about that because, all round the world, newsrooms areheading for extinction.
+Ours spoke for decades and the whole world listened.
+I didn’t know, when I started taking notes, that I’d be writing an epitaph.

 Book 2: Trashing The Train Set